Local assistance

 Post the lexicon in another window

-Modify the height of this window
+To modify the height of this window

-/Coward takes the reference frame of zoom
+Reference frame of zoom

-Decrease the size of the characters, on the chart
+To decrease the size of the characters, on the chart

-INCREASE the size of the characters, on the chart
+TO INCREASE the size of the characters, on the chart